status-im/nim-faststreams/README.md

   For handling strings, sequences and openarrays as an input stream. <br />
   You are responsible for ensuring that the backing buffer won't be invalidated while the stream is being used.

+* `memoryInput`

+  Primarily used to consume the contents written to a previously populated output stream, but it can also be used to consume the contents of strings and sequences in a memory-safe way (by creating a copy).

+* `pipeInput` (async)

+  For arbitrary conmmunication between a produced and a consumer.

 * `chronosInput` (async)